worthingtonjg/worthingtonjg.github.io/_posts/2017-10-11-artificial-intelligence-with-azure-cognitive-services.md

 - [Presentation.zip](https://github.com/worthingtonjg/Sort2017/raw/master/Presentation.zip){:target="_blank"} includes my powerpoint and videos of my demo that I took just in case I didn't have internet access
 - [SortDemo](https://github.com/worthingtonjg/Sort2017/tree/master/SortDemo){:target="_blank"} is the code for the project, this is the Unity code
-- [Output](https://github.com/worthingtonjg/Sort2017/tree/master/SortDemo/Output){:target="_blank"} is the code for the UWP project --> this is where you want to look first
+- [Output](https://github.com/worthingtonjg/Sort2017/tree/master/SortDemo/Output){:target="_blank"} is the code for the UWP project, this is where you want to look first

 - I have also uploaded pre-recorded video of me showing how the app works: